Here's every fire burning in Southern California today

 The fourth fire was burning in the Sepulveda Basin: Click here for the full story

-There is no containment on any of the fires yet.
 The flames were fed by dry winds that are predicted to strengthen across the region.
-Forecasters say peak gusts could top 70 mph (112 kph).
+Forecasters say peak gusts could top 70 mph.

 The Associated Press contributed to this report.